webdev-dave/reddit-museum/README.md

 ## To Do List

+- work on accessing sound in reddit videos
 - place full screen button right below image/media
 - full screen mode using react router?
 - add zoom in/out buttons for image in full screen mode (or at least make sure to allow default browser zoom to work - currently no working)
-- test full screen mode on mobile.
-Also add full screen capability for videos and gallery posts
 - add search button to activate search, also show amount of search results on the top of the search results page
 - also show notifiaction that current results are search resutls (otherwise, the search section can collapse on outside click and then user can be left only with filtered search results without realizing it )
 - create loading effect when genre change occurs (or on original loading)